PhysiCell-Tools/Studio-Guide/README.md

 <img src="./images/cell_scalars_heterog_partiallist.png" width="25%">
 <img src="./images/cell_scalars_heterog_oncoprotein.png" width="70%">

+Note that, just as for substrate plots, you can choose from a list of predefined colormaps (`viridis`, etc) and can also fix the colormap range if you want.
+Otherwise, the colormap range will dynamically adjust per frame.

 <img src="./images/cell_scalars_heterog_pressure.png" width="40%">&nbsp;<img src="./images/cell_scalars_heterog_elapsedtime_in_phase.png" width="40%">

-However, if you need the full list of scalars that have been written to the .mat files, you can click the `full list` button to list *all* scalars in the combobox.
-Note that they will be sorted alphabetically.
+If you want the full list of scalars that have been written to the .mat files, click the `full list` button to list *all* scalars in the combobox.
+Note that they will be sorted alphabetically:

 <img src="./images/cell_scalars_heterog_fulllist.png" width="25%">